Micron’s latest NVMe solid-state drive, the Crucial P5 Plus, first announced on August 3, 2021, is a formidable rival to the Samsung 980 PRO.

 - Full-drive encryption capable (TCG OPAL 2.0)

-To manage all those, the Crucial P5 Plus comes with the familiar Crucial Storage Executive software toolbox that’s comparable to the Samsung Magician of the 980 PRO.
+To manage all those, the Crucial P5 Plus comes with the familiar Crucial Storage Executive software toolbox comparable to the Samsung Magician of the 980 PRO.

 On top of that, the Crucial P5 Plus shares the same endurance level as the Samsung 980 PRO.

-Specifically, if you write some 100GB, which is a lot of data, a day and do that every day to the 1TB version, it’ll take some 15 years to wear the drive out.
-If you use the 500GB or 2TB versions, you’d need 7.5 years and 30 years, respectively.
+Specifically, if you write some 100GB, which is a lot of data, a day and do that every day to the 1TB version, itโll take some 15 years to wear the drive out.
+If you use the 500GB or 2TB versions, you'd need 7.5 years and 30 years, respectively.

-And those are a very long time — generally, you won’t need to worry about wearing the drive out.
-However, compared to many PCIe 3.0 drives, the P5 Plus’ endurance is still modest.
+And those are a very long timeโgenerally, you won't need to worry about wearing the drive out.
+However, compared to many PCIe 3.0 drives, the P5 Plus' endurance is still modest.
 The Samsung 970 PRO, for example, has twice the longevity.

 But what the Crucial P5 Plus lacks in endurance, if at all, it more than makes up in performance, which is the most important thing anyway.

-Micron Crucial P5 Plus: Stellar performance
+Micron Crucial P5 Plus: Excellent PCIe 4.0 performance

 Micron Crucial P5 Plus' Rating